hauzer/lfm/README.rst

 *auth.get_url()*
 ~~~~~~~~~~~~~~~~~~~~

-The third one is for web apps. `auth.get_url()` takes one argument, a callback url,
+The third one is for web apps. `auth.get_url()` takes one argument, a callback URL,
-and returns an url which points to the authentication page.
+and returns an URL which points to the authentication page.
 When the user
-authenticates, the page redirects to the callback url with the token appended as a
+authenticates, the page redirects to the callback URL with the token appended as a
 GET parameter.
 For more information, consult the `official Last.fm documentation <http://www.last.fm/api/webauth>`_.